Ed. note – we originally ran this review on March 13th, 2020, but the film is on VOD today, so we’re taking another look.

 At the screening I attended, Reichardt described First Cow as a “heist film.”
 Her remark is a partially a joke, yet there are parts of the film with genuine suspense.
 Her and co-screenwriter Jonathan Raymond supply Cookie and King Lu with an unlikely scheme: they milk a cow at night, then use that milk to sell baked goods to a nearby settlement.
 The cow does not belong to them, but King Lu figures there’s no harm in taking a little milk every night.
 This leads to some strange coincidences, and the suspense is whether King Lu and Cookie can make enough money before the cow’s owner figures it out.
 Some stretches of dialogue unfold like an economics lesson, with the newfound entrepreneurs reasoning their way through supply and demand.

-Most film set during the Westward Expansion do not have characters like Cookie or King Lu.
+Most films set during the Westward Expansion do not have characters like Cookie or King Lu.
 The point of First Cow is that they must have been there all along, next to the typical with heroes, scoundrels, innocents, and other familiar archetypes.
 Cookie is not timid, but he is inward and withdrawn.
 King Lu probably exploited Cookie’s kindness, at least in the beginning, but through their talk they find they like each other.
 The dialogue is spare, with each turn of phrase carrying multiple meanings.
 Routine and behavior interest Reichardt on a far deeper level.
 When they become roommates, the arrangement is wordless.
 Thanks to Reichardt’s deliberate cinematography and gorgeous score by guitarist William Tyler, this arrangement is nearly idyllic.

 It is everyone else that is the problem.
 Sure, Cookie manages to escape the men from his early travels, but the others are not much of an improvement.
 Most of First Cow centers on a fort, one where there is trading post and a bar.
 Cookie orders a whiskey, and it does not take long for a fight to ensue.
 Toby Jones plays the wealthiest man in town, the way he wields his power is an exercise is deep, systemic inequality.
 Every action and slight, no matter how minor, has an echo in what becomes of Cookie and King Lu.
 Reichardt suggests that the stripped down setting, one with few people and fewer opportunities, make it that much easier for people to reveal who they really are.